Updated on April 3rd, 2022

-Omnidirectional mics can also be used in many musical settings such as orchestras and large vocal choirs.
+Omnidirectional vocal microphone can also be used in many musical settings such as orchestras and large vocal choirs.
 Due to the nature of the omnidirectional sensitivity these mics can be prone to feedback in live situations.

-Subcardioid mics are similar to omnidirectional mics but not as perfectly even in their pickup range.
+Subcardioid mics are similar to omnidirectional vocal microphone but not as perfectly even in their pickup range.

-They are slightly more directional but can be employed in some of the equivalent scenarios as an omnidirectional mic would typically be used.
+They are slightly more directional but can be employed in some of the equivalent scenarios as an omnidirectional vocal microphone would typically be used.
 Quite often these mics are referred to as “wide cardioid”.

-Bi-directional mics have a ‘figure of 8’ pickup range and this means they are least sensitive to lateral sounds on either side, but sensitive to front and back only.
+Bi-directional vocal microphone has a ‘figure of 8’ pickup range and this means they are least sensitive to lateral sounds on either side, but sensitive to front and back only.
 They can be used to record two audio sounds at once such as multiple singers or on a drumkit.

 Condenser vs Dynamic

-Condenser microphones are powered mics and generally are more expensive than their dynamic counterparts.
+Condenser microphones are powered vocal microphone and generally are more expensive than their dynamic counterparts.
 They require a power source to boost the signal and sensitivity.